cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

     type:
       - youtube
       - launch video
+      - launch
     url: 'https://www.youtube.com/watch?v=o35dNjHwWuc'
     source: youtube
     video_id: o35dNjHwWuc
 images: []
 ---
-Firefly Aerospace’s sixth Alpha rocket flight, FLTA006 'Message In A Booster', lifted off April 29, 2025 at 13:37 UTC from SLC-2W, Vandenberg SFB, carrying Lockheed Martin’s LM400 Pathfinder tech demonstration satellite—the Alpha’s largest payload to date.
-Despite weather and range delays, the vehicle progressed through stage separation, but a nozzle failure on the Lightning upper stage engine caused a loss of thrust.
-As a result, the payload did not reach orbit and safely impacted the Pacific Ocean near Antarctica.
-The FAA grounded Alpha pending a mishap investigation, while Firefly and Lockheed Martin continue pursuing rapid launch advancements.
+Firefly Aerospace launched its sixth Alpha rocket (FLTA006 'Message In A Booster') on April 29, 2025 at 13:37 UTC from SLC-2W, VSFB, carrying Lockheed Martin’s LM400 Pathfinder tech demonstration satellite—the largest Alpha payload to date.
+After progressing through stage separation, a failure in the Lightning upper stage engine nozzle caused a loss of thrust.
+As a result, the payload did not reach orbit and safely reentered into the Pacific Ocean near Antarctica.
+The FAA grounded Alpha pending a mishap investigation.
+This was Alpha’s second launch for Lockheed Martin and part of ongoing rapid launch advancements.